sebv/istio-wiki/Istio-Performance-oriented-setup-FAQ.md

 ## Starting in 0.5:

-The default are non debug. :tada:
+The default images and config are now the non debug ones. :tada:

 ## General: